Alucarrd/nodejs-todo-api/readme.txt

 Once you commit, you can amend if you made some change and wants to push toeghter:

 git commit --amend -am "my msg"

+to add heroku postgres:

+heroku addons:create heroku-postgresql:hobby-dev

+you can use

+heroku pg:wait

+which will sit around and wait until your database's completed.

+---
+now, we are going to install npm for postgres

+npm install pg@4.4.1 --save

+npm install pg-hstore@2.3.2 --save